Proce2/Bot-Marketplace-Notifier/README.md

       "price": {"max": 300}  // Set your price limit
     }
     ```
-3. **Check your changes**: Restart the server to see if it now tracks Axies based on your new settings.
+3. Restart the server to see if it now tracks Axies based on your new settings.
-4. **Keep notes on changes**: Make sure to update any comments or notes in the code to reflect what you changed.
-This helps you or others understand what was done.

 ## What It Does
 - **Checks for new listings**: The application uses scheduled tasks to look for new or changed listings that meet your criteria.
 - **Sends notifications**: It lets you know when there are updates or new listings that match your settings.

----

-### Note
-This app works internally and does not offer a way to interact with it over the internet through HTTP requests.
-All settings and interactions are done directly on the server.